groverdivas/BAS-Visualization/README.md

 # BAS-Visualization
-Visualize a dataset from real world building automation system
+Visualize a dataset from real world building automation system.
+The datset is being released after the finalizing.